Hand Saws Made as Musical Saws

 Jetel Musical Saw

 Marked on the blade 'Jetel, Musical Saw'.
-Overall, the instrument measures 39 inches long and 7 1/2 inches at its widest point.
+Overall, the instrument measures 39 inches long.
+33 inches long at teeth side and 7 1/2 inches at its widest point.
 My guess on the age of this is the 1930's.

 Jedson Musical Saw